Logotype for Genesis Energy Limited

 Executive summary

-• Transformation continued in retail, technology, and operations, with accelerated digital and asset investments supporting the Gen35 strategy for FY28 earnings uplift.
+• Growth investments accelerated in digital transformation, renewables, and generation asset infrastructure, supporting the Gen35 strategy for FY28 earnings uplift.

 Financial highlights

-• Revenue increased 21% year-over-year to $3,720 million, driven by higher spot prices and Ecotricity acquisition.
+• Revenue increased 21% to $3,720 million, driven by higher spot prices and Ecotricity acquisition.

-• Gross margin rose 12% to $864 million, though margin percentage declined to 23% due to higher thermal generation costs and a $59 million winter fuel loss.
+• Gross margin increased 12% to $864 million, though margin percentage declined to 23% due to higher thermal generation costs.

 • Transmission and distribution charges rose 12%, totaling $695 million, passed through to customers.